Chemistry and Biochemistry

 - Students have the opportunity to gain valuable experience serving as a teaching assistant or research assistant.

-Are there opportunities to study abroad if I’m a chemistry or biochemistry student?
+Are there opportunities to study abroad as a chemistry or biochemistry student?

-- January term trips with Lighthouse: Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences during Interterm through studying and serving cross-culturally around the world.
-Recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore and Thailand.
+- January term trips with Lighthouse: Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences during J-term by studying and serving cross-culturally around the world.
+Recent Lighthouse destinations include: Nepal, Paraguay, Ethiopia, Peru, and Southeast Asia.

 Why should I choose Chemistry pre-med?

 Chemistry is known as a central science.
 Many students feel more prepared for medical school and perform better on their MCAT with a chemistry pre-med major.
-Many students who have more of an analytical mind also will find that chemistry better aligns with their passion and skills.
+Students with more analytical minds will find that chemistry better aligns with their passion and skills.